 4. India Gate

 Hush towards the largest war memorial of this world.
-India gate will be one such monument that will give you thrills of excitement and chills of wars all at the same time.
+India Gate will be one such monument that will give you thrills of excitement and chills of war all at the same time.

-Turn into a complete photo fanatic here or just boat by the artificial pool on the premise.
+Turn into a complete photo fanatic here or just boat by the artificial pool on the premises.
 Go ahead and get drenched with good vibes.

 5. President’s Home

-Just miles away from India gate you will dot a complex with a number magnanimous edifies.
+Just miles away from India Gate you will dot a complex with a number of magnanimous edifies.
 The largest of them is the home to the President of the nation.
 This area will give you vibes of a royal establishment and why not, the extreme powers of India reside here.